 Convenience Stores – Not So Convenient in the U.S.

 If you read websites or blogs about living in Japan that are written for foreigners, one of the common topics discussed is how awesome and convenient convenience stores in Japan really are.
 There is always one nearby where you can stop in for an onigiri, hot or cold drink, or bento box at any time day or night.
 Americans are always very impressed by convenience stores in Japan.
 In the U.S. – well, things are not so convenient.
 The konbinis are actually one of the top things that U.S. Fellows say they will miss about living in Japan.
+It is more accurate to say that there are gas stations in the U.S., they are not convenience stores (konbinis).

 In the U.S. we do have convenience stores, including 7-11s, but they are very different from the convenience stores you are used to.
 Convenience stores in the U.S. are typically attached to gas stations and this means they are usually located on busy streets or intersections where it is convenient for cars/drivers.
 The food available in convenience stores is typically limited to soda, coffee, chips, and candy or other small snacks that you can easily eat in the car.
 For pedestrians in Houston, convenience stores are not convenient at all.
 In more densely populated cities where most people use public transportation and walk, such as New York City or Washington, DC, there are more pedestrian-friendly small stores that are often located near subway stations where you can purchase drinks and snacks.
 They also have 24-hour pharmacies such as CVS, Walgreen's or Duane Reede and these pharmacies usually have a small food section where you can buy frozen meals, drinks, and snacks.
 Pharmacies in Houston are also often 24 hours but you may have to drive to get to your closest one.